-Finally, the National Telecommunications Regulatory Agency (ANRT) have important regulatory functions, which regulate Internet service providers and international organizations concerned with cybersecurity.

-32. Do the laws in your jurisdiction provide individual data privacy rights, such as the right to access and the right to deletion?
+Finally, the National Telecommunications Regulatory Agency (ANRT) have important regulatory functions, such as the control of Internet and telecom services providers.
+33. Do the laws in your jurisdiction provide individual data privacy rights such as the right to access and the right to deletion?
 If so, please provide a general description of the rights, how they are exercised, what exceptions exist and any other relevant details.